Kyallface/kyallface.github.io/README.md

 # Release Notes;

+## Version 0.1.2
+Fixed grading offset logic
+Added an easter egg for true Kendo Masters
+Updated Grading Requirements with the link to the BKA Website

 ## Version 0.1.1
 Web scraping deployed (Local solution for the moment) All Kendo Events for the next 30 years loaded - Or at least the ones that have been added to the calendar